onyx-m2/onyx-m2-server/README.md

 # Onyx M2 Server

-This project is a Node socket server that works in conjunction with [onyx-m2-firmware](https://github.com/johnmccalla/tesla-onyx-m2-firmware), which allows a Macchina M2 to use this server to relay CANBUS messages to the Model 3's main screen.
+This project is a Node socket server that works in conjunction with [onyx-m2-firmware](https://github.com/onyx-m2/onyx-m2-firmware), which allows a Macchina M2 to use this server to relay CANBUS messages to the Model 3's main screen.

 *NOTE: This documentation is a work in progress!!!
 Please open issues to ask questions as needed.*

 # Installation

-This is currently a pretty straight forward Node/Express server.
+This is currently a pretty straight forward Node server.

-Start by setting up your environment in a .env file.
+Start by setting up your environment in a `.env` file.
 It should have at least an `AUTHORIZATION` entry, which corresponds to the `pin` query string you need to provide to be able to access the relay.

 If you want to deploy a secure version of the server, you should additionally have `SSL_KEY` and `SSL_CERT` that point to your SSL files.
 You almost certainly want this to use with any web app running on the car's main screen (as most hosting services require it now, for example, AWS Amplify).

 You may also specify a `M2_HOSTNAME` value, which will be used by the tools to access your deployment.

 ```
   # .env